haruishi43/py-edge-eval/README.md

 python scripts/evaluate_cityscapes.py <path/to/cityscapes> <path/to/predictions> <path/to/output> --category 14 --thresholds 99 --nproc 8
 ```

+`--thin` will enable thinning on predictions and use thinned GTs.
 For instance-insensitive edges, you would need to supply `--pre-seal` argument.

 # Acknowledgements